tensorflow/tfjs/BAZEL_MIGRATION.md

 Note that the output paths of Bazel-created outputs will be different, so any remaining steps that now rely on Bazel outputs may need to be updated.
 Bazel outputs are located in `tfjs/dist/bin/...`.

 If all steps of the `cloudbuild.yml` file are handled by Bazel, it can be deleted.
-Make sure to also remove references to the package from `tfjs/scripts/package_dependencies.json`.
-This includes references to it from other steps in the dependency tree.
+Do not remove the package from `tfjs/scripts/package_dependencies.json`.

 Rebuild the cloudbuild golden files by running `yarn update-cloudbuild-tests` in the root of the repository.